-CCAM Agencies
+CCAM Members

-The Secretary of Transportation chairs the Coordinating Council on Access and Mobility (CCAM), and 10 additional agency leaders form the rest of the CCAM’s membership.
-The CCAM agencies work together to promote accessible, efficient, and effective transportation options to serve the needs of people with disabilities, older adults, and individuals of low income.
-Together, the CCAM agencies administer 130 Federal programs that may fund human services transportation for CCAM’s targeted populations.
+The Secretary of Transportation chairs the Coordinating Council on Access and Mobility (CCAM), and 10 additional department and agency leaders form the rest of the CCAM’s membership.
+The CCAM members work together to promote accessible, efficient, and effective transportation options to serve the needs of individuals with disabilities, older adults, and individuals of low income.
+Together, the CCAM members administer 132 federal programs that may fund human services transportation or provide expertise to enhance the council’s ability to serve its targeted populations.

 - Department of Agriculture (USDA)